Bachelor's to Doctor of Nursing Practice (DNP)

 After completion of the DNP degree or Post-Master’s Certificate, students are eligible to take the national certification examination in their Nurse Practitioner population focus of Family/Individual across the Lifespan, Adult-Gerontology Primary Care, or Psychiatric Mental Health.
 Further Information about the certification exams is available at the American Nurses Credentialing Center and the American Academy of Nurse Practitioners Certification Board websites.

 Applications open in mid-August in NursingCAS for the May cohort.
-Applications will be accepted and reviewed on a rolling basis at the end of each month September-March.
-Deadline: March 15.

 - A 4-year nursing degree from an accredited program conferred prior to the start of the program